exo-lang/exo/README.md

 The first paper on Exo was published at PLDI '22.
 You can download the paper [from ACM Digital Library](https://dl.acm.org/doi/abs/10.1145/3519939.3523446).
-If you use Exo, please consider citing this paper as well as the software!
+If you use Exo, please cite both the compiler and the paper!

 ```
 @inproceedings{pldi22:exo,